burrrata/image-viewer/README.md

 ### File Upload
 An interface is created to allow the user to upload a list of items.

 The inface might look something like this:
 - https://ipfs.pics/

+I think the easiest way to do this would be to make the initial background picture sem-transparent with an "Upload URL List" button on top
+Then, on load the latest randomly chosen image takes over the screen

 ### txt2array
 The text file is formatted into a URLArray with every new line as an item